impress-org/support-manual/documentation/management.md

 ## Managing and Tracking all Docs Tasks

 We use Asana for managing docs tasks.
-One of the primary responsibilities of the Docs Project Manager is to convert feedback (in Canny) to actionable tasks in Asana and assign them to relevant team members.
+One of the primary responsibilities of the Docs Project Manager is to convert feedback from the feedback site into actionable tasks in Asana and assign them to relevant team members.

 There are generally two types of tasks that can be created: New docs, Existing Doc Updates.